xatapult/mu-2023-xproc/docs/README.md

 ## <a name="tutorial-info"></a>About the tutorial

 The XProc 3.0 tutorial will be a mix of theory, demos and practice.
 If time and technical hurdles allow, attendees can do (simple) exercises to get practice and a feel for the language.
-The annotated presentation(s) will be available.
+The presentation itself is also available.

+This tutorial is a rerun from a tutorial given at [Declarative Amsterdam](https://declarative.amsterdam/) in 2021.

 ### <a name="tutorial-preparations"></a>**IMPORTANT:** Preparations for the tutorial